Moelf/Clock-observe-simulation/README.md

 Clock-observe-simulation
 ==================
-A TkInter program simulates Doppler effect and Relativistic Doppler effect on a set of clocks moving relative to observer
+<h3>A TkInter program simulates Doppler effect and Relativistic Doppler effect on a set of clocks moving relative to observer</h3>
 ------------------